Yzena Open License 0.1

 - Litigation for prohibiting patent litigation.

-If you need those three things in a permissive license, then the YOL might work for you.
+If you need those three things in a license, then the YOL might work for you.
 Be sure to consult with your lawyer first.

 In fact, those last two clauses are what makes the YOL closer to the Apache 2.0 than the MIT/BSD licenses.